Editorial Review

 Choosing the Right Solvent

-Not all reconstitution solvents are interchangeable.
+Not all solvents are interchangeable.
 Choosing the wrong one can degrade the peptide or create safety issues:

 Bacteriostatic Water (BAC Water) — Standard Choice